pgrange/bash_unit/README.md

 run them and, in case of failure, displays the stack trace with source file and line number indications to locate the problem.

+You might want to take a look at [how to get started](getting_started) before continuing reading this documentation.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Contents**